edumigueis/Word-Counter/README.md

 # Word Counter
 > Javascript implementation that counts characters and words in a text provided by the user.
 Interface made using JS, SCSS and GSAP.

-This project presents a js text reading algorithm that counts characters and words and words from a given text along-side a user interface.
+This project presents a js text reading algorithm that counts characters and words from a given text along-side a user interface.
 Animations were made using TimelineLite from GSAP.

 ![](header.png)